 - Loss of accommodations abroad due to an illness or death of host family or friends

-Example: If you are booking an all-inclusive trip to Jamaica for you and a guest that costs a total of $2,000, you should expect to pay around $100 for travel insurance for both of you.
+For example, if you are booking a trip that costs a total of $2,000, you can expect to pay around $80-$200 for a travel insurance policy.

-But, this is important: Never purchase the travel protection plan from the trip organizer or online travel agent.
-They are designed to protect the company and not the consumer.
-This includes when you are booking on a site like Expedia or Travelocity.
+But this is important: Never purchase the travel protection plan from the trip organizer or online travel agent.

-So, if you’re not supposed to buy travel insurance from the place where you book the trip, where should you buy it?
+If you’re not supposed to buy travel insurance coverage from the place where you book the trip, where do you go?

-Clark Howard recommends that you comparison shop for travel insurance that suits your needs at InsureMyTrip.com.
+Clark recommends that you comparison shop for the best travel insurance that suits your needs at InsureMyTrip.

-“The reason why I like InsureMytrip is because it’s like an aggregation service, or comparison site, and you can see all the different choices available,” he says.
+“The reason I like InsureMyTrip is because it’s like an aggregation service or comparison site, and you can see all the different choices available,” he says.

 When you visit InsureMyTrip, you’ll be asked for the following information: